Top 10 Web App Security Risks & Tips to Prevent

 Encrypt Sensitive Data

 Organizations should ensure that all sensitive data is encrypted in transit and at rest.
-This includes any customer data, financial information, or other confidential business information.
+This includes customer data, financial information, or other confidential business information.

 Utilize Parameters & Whitelists